Community Fellow Program

 - Walla Walla Valley Wine Alliance

-Applications for the 2017-2018 academic year are closed.
+Applications for the 2018-2019 academic year will be available in August.
 Juniors and seniors (who are eligible to work in the US) apply directly to the organization(s) that interest them, not the SEC.
 Applications are accepted on a rolling basis.